 Every dog lover knows that dogs can be our closest companions.
-Research continues to show that pets bring many health benefits to their owners such as reducing stress level, improving heart health and adding a purpose to life.
-However, man’s best friend can sometimes bite.
+Research continues to show that pets bring many health benefits to their owners, such as reducing stress levels, improving heart health, and adding a purpose to life.
+However, a man’s best friend can sometimes bite.
 Aside from the pain, dog bites can cause serious injuries, nerve damage, infections, and even death.

 The thought of being bitten by a dog is terrifying, but it doesn’t mean that all dogs are dangerous.
 Most dogs will never bite.
-However, any dog can bite if provoked regardless of their breed, size, age or gender.
+However, any dog can bite if provoked regardless of breed, size, age, or gender.
 Some reasons why dogs bite includes:

 - Reaction to stress – if dogs are in a stressful situation, they may bite to defend themselves or their territory.

 - Scared or threatened – dogs can bite if they have been startled or threatened.